emagiz/emdocs/referenceguide/size-file-list-filter.md

+---
+id: size-file-list-filter
+title: Size file list filter
-# Size file list filter
+sidebar_label: Size file list filter
+---
 #### Minimum size
 The minimum size in bytes (inclusive) for files to be accepted by this filter.